 - ¾ cup (96 grams) coconut flour

-- 3/4 cup coconut palm sugar
+- ¾ cup (150 grams) coconut palm sugar

-- 1 tablespoon pumpkin pie spice
+- 1 tablespoon (7 grams) pumpkin pie spice

-- 1 teaspoon cinnamon
+- 1 teaspoon (2 teaspoons) ground cinnamon

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/2 teaspoon sea salt
+- ½ teaspoon kosher salt

 - 6 large eggs, room temperature

-- 1/3 cup pumpkin puree
+- ⅓ cup (38 grams) pumpkin puree

-- 2 tablespoons maple syrup
+- 2 tablespoons (10 ml) maple syrup

-- 1 teaspoon vanilla
+- 1 teaspoon (5 ml) vanilla

-- 1/3 cup coconut oil, melted
+- ⅓ cup (26 grams) coconut oil, melted

-- 1 cup dairy-free chocolate chips or chunks
+- 1 cup dairy-free chocolate chips or dairy-free chocolate chunks

 - Prepare the muffin batter: In a medium bowl, mix together the coconut flour, coconut palm sugar, pumpkin pie spice, cinnamon, baking soda, and salt.
 In another bowl, whisk together the eggs, pumpkin puree, maple syrup, vanilla and coconut milk until well combined.
 Add the wet ingredients to the dry ingredients and mix until well combined.
 Add in the melted coconut oil and stir until smooth.
 Fold in the chocolate